saimanishakavaramu/STAT_4185_Assignment_1/README.md

 a.
 Saimanish Akavaramu
 b.
 Major in Computer Science, Minor in Mathematics
 c.
 I love to play Tennis
 d.
-I'm currently the scretary of UConn Data Science Club
+I'm currently the secretary of UConn Data Science Club